Jake Crull

-Jake Crull (born 3 October 1997) is an Austrian footballer who plays as a defender for Forward Madison FC in USL League One.
+Jake Crull (born 3 October 1997) is an Austrian footballer who plays as a defender for Athletic Club Boise in USL League One.

 Career

 Youth, college, and amateur

 Crull spent time with the Indiana Fire academy, before playing college soccer at Spring Arbor University between 2016 and 2019.
 Crull was named two-time NAIA All-American for two consecutive years, and scored 23 goals and tallied 50 assists in 83 appearances for the Cougars.

 While at college, Crull played in the USL League Two with Charlotte Eagles in 2018 and 2019.

 Professional

 On 14 January 2020, Crull signed with USL League One side Union Omaha.
 He made his debut on 1 August, starting against North Texas SC.

 After two seasons in Omaha, Crull signed with FC Tucson on 21 December 2021.

 On 7 December 2022, Crull signed with another USL League One team, Forward Madison.

+On 12 January 2026, Crull signed for Athletic Club Boise, in USL League One.